Virtual reality: Forms and methods

-One method by which virtual reality can be realized is simulation-based virtual reality.
-Driving simulators, for example, give the driver on board the impression of actually driving an actual vehicle by predicting vehicular motion caused by driver input and feeding back corresponding visual, motion and audio cues to the driver.
+One method of realizing virtual reality is through simulation-based virtual reality.
+For example, driving simulators give the driver the impression of actually driving a vehicle by predicting vehicular motion based on the driver's input and providing corresponding visual, motion, and audio cues.

 With avatar image-based virtual reality, people can join the virtual environment in the form of real video as well as an avatar.
-One can participate in the 3D distributed virtual environment as form of either a conventional avatar or a real video.
+One can participate in the 3D distributed virtual environment in the form of either a conventional avatar or a real video.
 Users can select their own type of participation based on the system capability.

-In projector-based virtual reality, modeling of the real environment plays a vital role in various virtual reality applications, such as robot navigation, construction modeling, and airplane simulation.
+In projector-based virtual reality, modeling of the real environment plays a vital role in various virtual reality applications, including robot navigation, construction modeling, and airplane simulation.
 Image-based virtual reality systems have been gaining popularity in computer graphics and computer vision communities.
 In generating realistic models, it is essential to accurately register acquired 3D data; usually, a camera is used for modeling small objects at a short distance.

 Desktop-based virtual reality involves displaying a 3D virtual world on a regular desktop display without use of any specialized VR positional tracking equipment.
 Many modern first-person video games can be used as an example, using various triggers, responsive characters, and other such interactive devices to make the user feel as though they are in a virtual world.
 A common criticism of this form of immersion is that there is no sense of peripheral vision, limiting the user's ability to know what is happening around them.